 - Provides some tax credits so that institutions may work to increase their accessibility.

-- Details procedures for filing complaints against institutions that fail to accommodate people with disabilities, as well as the consequences for noncompliance with ADA regulations.
+- Details procedures for filing complaints against institutions that fail to accommodate people with disabilities &

-The HIE Help Center is run by ABC Law Centers (Reiter & Walsh, P.C.), a medical malpractice firm exclusively handling cases involving HIE and other birth injuries.
-Our lawyers have over 100 years of combined experience with this type of law, and have been advocating for children with HIE and related disabilities since the firm’s inception in 1997.
+The HIE Help Center is run by ABC Law Centers (Reiter & Walsh, P.C.), a medical malpractice firm exclusively handling cases involving HIE and related birth injuries since the firm’s inception in 1997.

 Sources